-Looking back to Arm TechCon in October 2018, there was a substantial buzz about the possibilities enabled by 5G mobile design in the future.
-Marcelo Claure, Chief Operating Officer at SoftBank, stated that the future 5G network driven by SoftBank will lead to 10x increased connectivity, 10x lower latency and 100x faster speeds compared to 4G.
+At Arm TechCon 2018, Marcelo Claure, Chief Operating Officer at SoftBank, stated that the future 5G network driven by SoftBank will lead to 10x increased connectivity, 10x lower latency and 100x faster speeds compared to 4G.
+18 months later it’s well on its way to doing just that in today’s range of 5G smartphones.

 The societal impact of 5G